The Indonesia property market is Asia’s most transparent and efficient according to Cushman and Wakefield’s Emerging and Frontier Markets Report.

 Offices in the Philippines remain one of the world’s least expensive to lease.
 According to the report, improvements in infrastructure and public transportation should spur development beyond the Metro Manila area.

-Analysts are wary of real estate in emerging markets, where risk is generally higher than in developed markets.
+Analysts are wary of emerging markets, where risk is generally higher than in developed markets.
 Corruption, political instability, and crime are some of the primary concerns.

 “Existing political systems in many countries are under pressure and states with poor governance and cultural tensions are susceptible to terrorism and other crimes such as kidnapping,” stated the report.